-When someone is assaulted, it is common for them to worry that no one will believe them.
-Your loved one is looking to you for support right now, and to be reminded that what has happened was not their fault.
-Someone has taken away their control over their lives, and how you support them now can put them on the path to taking back their power.
-Though it is very natural to feel like you want to protect your loved one right now, it's crucial for their healing that you do not overprotect.
-It is important that the victim feels empowered through the healing process, and not be told what to do.
+When someone is assaulted, it’s common for them to worry no one will believe them.
+Your loved one is looking to you for support and to be reminded what has happened was not their fault.
+Someone has taken away their control, and how you support them now can put them on the path to taking back their power.

 It’s natural to feel like you want to protect your loved one, but it’s important to help them feel empowered throughout the healing process.
 It’s important not to tell them what to do, and let them know you will be there for them however they need you to be.